-- 1. Location of all dams. - 2.
-Location of vulnerable points with regard to floods and identification of flood prone area and low lying lands and demarcation of Flood affected zones. - 3.
-River high flood marks and likely submergence, alternate routes. - 4.
-Location of wireless and telephones at various Head quarters. - 5.
-Location of officers and officials available at different head quarters. - 6.
-Location and quantity of different types of materials required in case of emergency suchas empty cement bags, stones and grit, empty drums, wooden planks and ballies, wire crates, availability of de-watering pumps, sump pumps and water tankers etc. - 7.
-Location of machinery available at different stations such as tractors, trolleys, dozers, trucks and dumpers, list of swimmers etc. - 8.
-List of NGOs and divers and identification of nearest shelter points e.g. school etc. - 9.
-Above information may put on website of IDRN for future use and it should be updatedby regular intervals of six months.
+- Location of all dams. - > Location of vulnerable points with regard to floods and identification of flood prone area and low-lying lands and demarcation of Flood affected zones. - ➤ River high flood marks and likely submergence, alternate routes. - Location of wireless and telephones at various Headquarters. - ➤ Location of officers and officials available at different headquarters. - Location and quantity of different types of materials required in case of emergency such as empty cement bags, stones and grit, empty drums, wooden planks and ballies, wire crates, availability of de-watering pumps, sump pumps and water tankers etc. - Location of machinery available at different stations such as tractors, trolleys, dozers, trucks and dumpers, list of swimmers etc.

+- List of NGOs and divers and identification of nearest shelter points e.g. school etc. - Above information may put on website of IDRN for future use and it should be updated by regular intervals of six months.